TaylorOD/notes_app_javascript/README.md

 - No current known issues

 ### TODO
-- Host it on Heroku or Netlify for easier use
+- Customize the styling more
-- customize the styling more
+- Create a backend so notes will be saved and stored

 ### Contact
 - taylorsunwantedemails@gmail.com